keithrbennett/keithrbennett.github.io/_drafts/using-lambdas-to-simplify-varying-behaviors-in-your-code.md

   end
 ```

 Why does all this work?
 The filters are interchangeable because they all have uniform inputs and outputs.
 That is, they take the same parameter list (`[message, protocol]` in this example), and they all return a value usable by the caller (`true` or `false` in this example).
-We've already seen one example, the lambda returned by the `qname` method shown above.
+We've already seen one implementation, the lambda returned by the `qname` method shown above.
 Here is another one; this one returns true if and only if the message was sent over TCP:

 ```ruby
 def from_tcp